Secured vs Unsecured Credit

 Boosting your credit score with a secured credit line.

 Good credit is important for your financial stability and long-term success.
 Unfortunately, if you haven’t used credit before or if you’ve had trouble in the past that has led to a bad credit score, you may encounter some roadblocks as you try to build your way to a better credit score.
 Those roadblocks usually come in the form of rejections when you apply for credit cards or loans.
 The credit issuers won’t extend you credit because you don’t have good enough credit to qualify.
 So it almost seems like a Catch 22 – you need good credit to get credit, but you can’t get the accounts you need to achieve a better score.
 This is where secured credit cards can give you the edge you need.
 The information below can help you understand how credit works and how you can use it to strategically work towards the better credit score you want and need.
 If you have questions or you need to address challenges with debt before you start to rebuild your score, we can help.
-Call Consolidated Credit today at or complete an online application to request a confidential debt and credit evaluation from a certified credit counselor, free of charge.
+Call Consolidated Credit today at to request a confidential debt and credit evaluation from a certified credit counselor, free of charge.

 The difference between secured and unsecured credit cards